Structured Decision Making (SDM) Safety Plans

 At the end of seven (7) calendar days, one of the following must occur:

-If a CSW/SCSW determines that a Safety Plan is no longer working or if the family and team no longer believe they can accomplish the plan, determine if exigency exists and initiate a warrant consultation.
+If a CSW/SCSW determines that a Safety Plan is no longer working or if the family and team no longer believe they can accomplish the plan, determine if exigency exists or initiate a warrant consultation.

 SDM Safety Plans consisting of interventions that do not affect a parent’s visitation or custody are valid for no more than thirty (30) calendar days from the date of initial contact or until a referral is promoted to a case.